-- Theodora Lamb, Executive Director at Quest Outreach Society
+- Theodora Lamb, Executive Director at Quest Outreach Society are privileged to walk beside a unique connection.
+We

 YVR sits on the traditional, ancestral, and unceded territory of the Musqueam people.
 In 2022, we celebrated the five-year anniversary of the Musqueam-YVR Sustainability and Friendship Agreement and we are looking ahead with continued commitment to reconciliation and to pursuing opportunities that will strengthen our partnership with Musqueam and our community.